raestrada/ResumeCraftr/docs/getting_started.md

 resumecraftr tailor-cv
 ```

 This step ensures that your resume highlights relevant skills and experience based on the job description.
-ResumeCraftr uses OpenAI to rewrite and structure the content to be ATS-friendly.
+ResumeCraftr now routes the optimization through a LangChain + LangGraph pipeline backed by ChromaDB retrieval, so every section is grounded in your workspace knowledge base.

 ### Language Optimization